yuliu0322/yuliu0322.github.io/_pages/research.md

 author_profile: true
 ---

-My research aims to improve the health, quality, and sustainability of aquatic foods across the production-to-consumption continuum.
-Specifically, I focus on three interconnected areas: biomaterial-based delivery systems for aquatic animal health, biochemical and physiological mechanisms of seafood quality deterioration during processing and storage, and bio-based passive radiative cooling materials for energy-efficient cold chains.
-By integrating biomaterials, food engineering, and analytical chemistry, my work seeks to address practical challenges in aquatic food production, preservation, and sustainability.
+My research addresses challenges across the aquatic food supply chain, from animal production to post-harvest preservation.
+I study how environmental conditions affect aquatic animal health, develop PLGA-based delivery systems to improve disease management in aquaculture, design bio-based passive radiative cooling materials for sustainable cold chains, and investigate the mechanisms underlying seafood quality deterioration during processing and storage.
+Together, these efforts aim to improve the sustainability, safety, and quality of aquatic foods from farm to plate.

 ---